Sacred Harp Singing in Whitworth Gallery

 The sessions are open to everyone and anyone, no matter your experience or voice type.
 Sacred Harp is designed to be as accessible as possible.
 It’s about participation rather than performance so there’s no atmosphere of ‘choir practise’ in the space, more that of a ritual or ceremony where everyone plays an equal part.
 Find out a bit more in the video below.

 Singers can turn up on a drop in basis however, it helps the organisers massively to have a rough idea of numbers beforehand.
-Try it out in the new year and learn to connect to people in a totally different way.
+Try it out and learn to connect to people in a totally different way.